The Best Architectural Drawings of 2018

 © The Open Workshop

-With the mission to provide with tools and inspiration to architects all around the world, ArchDaily’s curators are constantly searching for new projects, ideas and new ways of expressions.
-For the past three years, ArchDaily showcases the best of our year discoveries and in this opportunity we want to share the best architecture drawings published during this year.
+With the mission of providing tools and inspiration to architects all around the world, ArchDaily’s curators are constantly searching for new projects, ideas and forms of expression.
+For the past three years, ArchDaily has showcased the best discoveries of each year, and in keeping with tradition, we would like to share the best architecture drawings published throughout 2018.

-Which is the rol of contemporary drawing in architecture?
+What is the role of contemporary drawing in architecture?
 We approach the definition of drawing as design itself.
-Drawings are used to explain principals, to deliver ideas, to construct new architecture, to document creative processes.

-Below you will see the selection of drawings arranged under six categories: Context, Architectural

-Drawings, Sketches & Hand-drawn, Digital Collages, Conceptual Drawings & Diagrams and Animated Gifs.
+Drawings are used to explain principles, to deliver ideas, to construct new architecture, and to document creative processes.
+Below you will see the selection of drawings arranged under six categories: Context, Architectural Drawings, Sketches & Hand-drawn, Digital Collages, Conceptual Drawings & Diagrams and Animated Gifs.
 Each chosen drawing strengthens the proposed construction or enhances the built work.

-We also invite you to review past years collections
+We also invite you to review collections from previous years

 here or other drawing-related posts selected by our editors in the following link.
 Contextual Drawings